-LV22 Planning Statement including Statement of Community Involvement (including change of use). proposed development and should include an assessment of Chapter 12 of the National Planning Policy Framework LV23 Landscape Character Assessment proposals within the AONB All Major development proposals elsewhere identifying and describing variation in character of the landscape.
-LCA documents identify and explain the unique combination of elements and features that make landscapes distinctive by mapping and describing character types and areas.
-They also show how the landscape is perceived, experienced and valued by people.
-LV24 Sustainability Assessment ENV11 - Sustainable Design and Construction - non-residential
+LV22 Planning Statement including Statement of Community Involvement (including change of use).
+The statement should identify the context and need for a proposed development and should include an assessment of how the proposed development accords with relevant national and local planning policies, and how consultation has taken place with the local community prior to application submission.
+The planning statement can incorporate details of other validation requirements such as specialist housing or marketing evidence.
+NPPF para 128 LV23 Landscape Character Assessment proposals within the AONB All Major development proposals elsewhere identifying and describing variation in character of the landscape.
+LCA documents identify and explain the unique combination of elements and features that make landscapes distinctive by mapping and describing character types and ENV3a/3b - Landscape Character and Design/ AONBs NPPF para 170- 172 LV24 Sustainability Assessment Must include evidence of BREEAM standard as set out in Policy ENV11.
+ENV11 - Sustainable Design and Construction - non-residential

-LV25 Town Centre/ Retail/ Leisure Uses Impact Assessment Shopping frontages and proposal is 500+ sq.m or other main This assessment should include: a sequential test the impact of the proposal on existing, committed and planned public and private investment in a centre or centres in the catchment area of the proposal; and the impact of the proposal on the vitality and viability of adjacent centres, including local consumer choice and trade, and the wider retail catchment (as applicable to the scale and nature of the scheme).
-EMP9 - Sequential and Impact Tests LV26 Noise and Vibration Impact Assessment generate significant levels of noise or vibration in relation to residential and An assessment of the source and the impact together with any necessary mitigation measures to reduce disturbance due to noise or vibration to acceptable levels.
+LV25 Town Centre/ Retail/ Leisure Uses Impact Assessment Any retail located outside of Ashford and Tenterden Primary Shopping frontages and proposal is 500+ sq.m or other main town centre uses in accordance with NPPF.
+This assessment should include : a sequential test the impact of the proposal on existing, committed and planned public and private investment in a centre or centres in the catchment area of the proposal; and the impact of the proposal on the vitality and viability of adjacent centres, including local consumer choice and trade, and the wider retail catchment (as applicable to the scale and nature of the scheme).
+EMP9 - Sequential and Impact Tests LV26 Noise and Vibration Impact Assessment Instances where the development would generate significant levels of noise or vibration in relation to residential and commercial properties, or it proposes a noise- sensitive use in proximity to a known noise source An assessment of the source and the impact together with any necessary mitigation measures to reduce disturbance due to noise or vibration to acceptable levels.
 The noise assessment should be prepared by a suitably qualified acoustician and demonstrate that there is sufficient sound insulation (or other mitigation) to avoid any harm to the adjacent residents.
-National Planning Policy Framework LV27 Environmental Statement (EIA Development) All EIA development Developments falling within a description in Schedule 1 of the Environmental Impact Assessment) (England and Wales) Regulations 2017 require EIA.
-Development of a type listed in Schedule 2 to the 2017 EIA Regulations may National Planning Policy Framework 2019 Environmental Impact Assessment) (England and Wales) Regulations 2017 require EIA LV28 Fire Statement All applications for planning permission for development which involves the provision of one or more relevant buildings, or development of an existing relevant building or development within the curtilage of a relevant building.
+National Planning Policy Framework 2019 LV27 Environmental Statement (EIA Development) All EIA development Developments falling within a description in Schedule 1 of the Environmental Impact Assessment ) (England and Wales) Regulations 2017 require EIA.
+Development of a type listed in Schedule 2 to the 2017 EIA Regulations may Environmental Statement to be submitted.
+(All applications over 0.5ha in size will be screened by the Local Planning Authority to determine whether an Environmental Statement is required.
+This screening can be requested prior to an application being submitted) National Planning Policy Framework 2019 Environmental Impact Assessment) (England and Wales) Regulations 2017 require EIA LV28 Fire Statement All applications for planning permission for development which involves the provision of one or more relevant buildings, or development of an existing relevant building or development within the curtilage of a relevant building.
 A relevant building is one which contains two or more dwellings or educational accommodation and meets the height condition: 18 metres or more in height, or seven or more storeys.
 A fire statement to be submitted unless an exemption applies.
-The fire statement must be submitted on a form published by the Secretary of State for planning permissions made on or after 1 August 2021.
+The fire statement must be submitted on a form_published by the Secretary of State for planning permissions made on or after 1 August 2021.
 It should set out the fire safety design principles, concepts and standards that have been applied to the development.
 Guidance: Fire Safety and High Rise Residential Buildings (August 2021)